TS-OSINT/OSINT-portfolio/portfolio/osint-case-studies/anonymised-case-study-02.md

 # Anonymised OSINT Case Study 02 – Online Narrative & Claim Verification
+## Portfolio Note (Simulated Exercise)
+This case study is a simulated scenario created for portfolio purposes to demonstrate claim verification and narrative-tracing methodology.
+It is not based on a real-world client engagement.

 All case studies are fully anonymised and created for portfolio purposes only.
 No private, confidential or non-public information is included.

 ## Summary
+## Summary
-This case study demonstrates a practical, entry-level OSINT workflow for verifying a circulating online claim and mapping how the narrative spread across platforms.
-The goal is to show clear methodology and documentation, not to “expose” a specific person or group.
+This case study demonstrates a practical, entry-level OSINT workflow for assessing a circulating online claim and mapping how a narrative can spread across platforms.
+The goal is to show clear methodology and documentation standards in a controlled, anonymised exercise.

 ## Scenario (Anonymised)
 A public claim began circulating online about a “new policy change” affecting a local community.
 The claim spread rapidly through reposts and screenshots, with conflicting versions of the alleged statement.